 He tells the man to do a basic thing, too—to wash off the clay in the pool of Siloam.
 By this simple, earthly act the man is healed and becomes able to see.

-The other reading for this day is Acts 16: 16-34.
-These verses describe two instances in which Saint Paul follows Christ's example, being concerned for the person in front of him.
+Acts 16: 16-34 describes two instances in which Saint Paul follows Christ's example, being concerned for the person in front of him.
 The first encounter is with a slave girl who has "a spirit of divination" and makes money for her owners by foretelling events.
 Paul risks his own safety, and drives the spirit out of her in the name of Jesus Christ.

 This unexpected concern makes the jailer realize what kind of person Paul is, and he comes to believe in the God to whom Paul is so dedicated.
 He and his household are baptized that same night.
 They offer the former prisoners hospitality in their home, and everyone rejoices.
 They are truly in front of each other, and together in front of God.